Articles and Publications / Publishers

 Movie-Going in the 1920s

 Fears about the impact of movies on youth led to the Payne Fund research project, which brought together nineteen social scientists and resulted in eleven published reports.
 One of the most fascinating of the studies was carried out by Herbert Blumer, a young sociologist who would later go on to a distinguished career in the field.
-For a volume that he called Movies and Conduct (1933), Blumer asked more than fifteen hundred high school students to write "autobiographies" of their experiences going to the movies: A young girl; a young black student; an immigrant; and X.
+For a volume that he called Movies and Conduct (1933), Blumer asked more than fifteen hundred high school students to write "autobiographies" of their experiences going to the movies: A young girl; a young black student; and a young immigrant Jewish boy.

 Silent Film Poster